Our History

 By the late 1930s, Adolf Hitler’s Nazi Germany had turned Europe into a battlefield and made it a dangerous place for Jews.
 Imi’s fights to protect his family and neighbors rapidly became unpopular with the local authorities, and he was forced to leave his homeland in 1940.

 After several years of travel, Imi arrived in Israel, which was then called Palestine.
 He joined the Haganah, a paramilitary organization of the Jewish community and fought to create the independent state of Israel.
-During this time, he began teaching soldiers basic self defense techniques.
+During this time, he began teaching soldiers basic self defense techniques, an important moment in Krav Maga history.

 During the 1930s, Imi honed his fighting skills in the streets of Bratislava, protecting himself and his Jewish neighbors from local fascist thugs.
 He took part in numerous fights to prevent anti-Semitic groups from terrorizing the Jewish community in the city.
 These fights sharpened his awareness of the basic difference between sport and street fighting.
-It was at this time that the seeds of Krav Maga’s principles were planted in his mind.
+It was at this time that the seeds of Krav Maga’s principles were planted in his mind and the official Krav Maga history begins.

 Imi grew up in Bratislava, but was actually born in Hungary.
 A natural athlete, he earned national and international awards in gymnastics, boxing, and wrestling.